viv-4/k8s-helm/ansible/README.md

 # Example PlaceOS Complex Deployment

-Example provisioning PlaceOS and third party helm charts in a more "production like" deployment.
+Example provisioning PlaceOS and third party helm charts in a more "production like" deployment using Ansible.

 ## Prerequisites